 We will travel 50-miles today from Uruaú to Praia do Futuro beach in Fortaleza, the capital of Ceará.
 The coast is only flat for a short distance and, just as the day before, a white and orange wall accompanies us.
 Since the water reaches the rocks at high tide, it is only possible to drive along the beach at low tide.
 3-miles later, we’ll kite past the Gruta da Mãe d’agua (Mother of water cave).
 When we arrive at the beach Praia de Morro Branco, the impressive cliffs fade away.
 Along a 5-mile wide sandy beach, we reach the mouth of the Rio Choró and on the other side lies the kite spot Barra Nova.
 This kite spot offers excellent flat water conditions and isn’t overcrowded.

 After several miles of pristine beach we’ll need to cross the beautiful scenic Rio Mal Cozinhado.
 On the other bank of the river is the village of Caponga.
 At its end there is a beach section with only a few buildings near the sea until Barro Preto.
+There are more and more houses on the beach and the hotel complexes are getting bigger.
+You can tell that you are approaching a big city.
 You can tell that we are approaching a big city after crossing the Rio Cocó.
 It will be very apparent that we are now in the metropolis of Fortaleza.
-We’ll be arriving at the Guarderia Brasil restaurant shortly.
-There, our escort vehicles are already waiting to take us to Cumbuco, where we will spend the night at the Pousada Tropical Wind.
+We will shortly arrive at our destination, the Restaurant Guarderia Brasil in Fortaleza.

-After breakfast at the Pousada Tropical Wind and the subsequent route briefing, we will head north of the accommodation on the beach.
-From Cumbuco, one of the oldest and most famous kite spots in Brazil, our 47-mile route takes us to Lagoinha.
+After breakfast at the Pousada Tropical Wind and the subsequent route briefing, we will set off north of the accommodation on the beach.
+From Cumbuco, one of the oldest and most famous kite spots in Brazil, our 50-mile route takes us to Lagoinha.
 We pass the famous Cauipe Lagoon – and a few-miles later we have to land our kites.
 Going beneath the piers is faster than going around the outside in the sea.
 We continue our trip on the beach of Pecem.
 It’s about 6.5-miles to Taiba.
-At the end of this spot we pass Lagoa Taiba before we come across one of the best wave spots in this area called Quebra Mar, in Paracuru.
+At the end of this kite spot we pass the Lagoa Taiba before we come across one of the best wave spots in this area called Quebra Mar in Paracuru.
 From here, it is another 15.5-miles to our destination – the beach of Lagoinha.
-We will spend the night at the scenic Hotel Platô.
+We will spend the night at the Hotel Platô.

 Lagoinha → Icaraí de Amontada | 50 mi